 I love the team at Step Back Think.
 I am proud and privileged to work with this amazing group of people.
-They are brave, reflective and curious.
-Every day that I come to work, an endless and unknown treasure of conversations await me.
+They are brave,

 We talk about all kinds of things.
 We have tough conversations, fun conversations, stupid conversations and insightful conversations.